🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 2. It does not apply to other ISPs.

-This is how Gmail perceives you:
+This is how Gmail perceives your email domain reputation:

 Reputation Perception Consequence